xcart/xcart-docs/_pages/kb_en/general_setup/maintenance/backup-restore/backup.md

 redirect_from:
   - /general_setup/backup-restore/backup.html
 ---
-The administrator of an X-Cart based store can back up the store database in a few easy steps directly from the Admin area.
+The administrator of an X-Cart based store can back up the database in a few easy steps directly from the Admin area.

-If your X-Cart store uses any 3rd party or custom addons, and the data of these addons is stored _not_ in the X-Cart database but elsewhere, this data will not be included into the database backup created with the X-Cart's standard backup utilities.
+If your X-Cart store uses any 3rd party or custom add-ons, and the data of these addons locate _not_ in the X-Cart database but elsewhere, these data will not include into the database backup created with the X-Cart's standard backup utilities.

-Hence there can be cases when you have to back up the database manually so the dump includes all the store data.
-For this purpose you can use any adequate facility, including different client implementations of the SSH protocol like OpenSSH or PuTTY, Telnet, phpMyAdmin, MySQL console, control panel of your hosting account, Remote Desktop client and other.
+Hence there can be cases when you have to back up the database manually, so the dump includes all the store data.
+For this purpose, you can use any adequate facility, including different client implementations of the SSH protocol like OpenSSH or PuTTY, Telnet, phpMyAdmin, MySQL console, a control panel of your hosting account, Remote Desktop client and other.

 {% toc %}